Facebook Pixel - PageView Event

 The Food Bank’s Role In Reducing Food Waste

 Over 50 years ago, the Food Bank’s founder, Tony Collier, was trying to rescue perfectly good food from going to waste.
-The Food Bank continues his work of accepting food and product donations from growers, supermarkets, and distributors and providing them to those in need throughout LA County.
+The Food Bank continues its work of accepting food and product donations from growers, supermarkets, and distributors and providing them to those in need throughout LA County.

 At its City of Industry Distribution Center, the S. Mark Taper Foundation Food Rescue Center is where volunteers sort, glean, and pack rescued food for our neighbors in need.